Mesh-Informed Neural Operator : A Transformer Generative Approach

 Because $k$ is characteristic, $\operatorname{MMD}_{k}=0$ if and only if $\mu=\nu$.
 In Appendix~\ref{app:metric}, we show how to calculate SWD and MMD given discretized function samples, and empirically verify that these metrics are valid, robust, and sample-efficient for functional generative models.

 \textbf{Results.} A visualization of the performance of \alg is provided in Figure~\ref{fig:main_result} and as shown in Table~\ref{tab:reg_result}, on regular grid benchmarks, our \alg variants achieve SOTA performance: \alg-U achieves best performance on the Navier-Stokes and Shallow Water datasets, while \alg-T excels on the Darcy Flow benchmark.
 In contrast, several baseline neural operators (GINO, LNO, UPT) perform poorly.
 Further analysis in Appendix~\ref{app:comparison},~\ref{app:add_results} suggests this is because these models primarily learn low-frequency information and fail to capture the high-frequency components essential for these generative tasks.
 FNO and Transolver achieve comparable, albeit inferior, results to our models.
-Notably, beyond superior accuracy, our MINO variants are also significantly more efficient than Transolver.
-As detailed in Table~\ref{tab:comptuation_vs}, they require substantially less computation to train, are more GPU memory-efficient, and achieve up to a 2.9x speedup during inference, demonstrating the efficiency of the \alg architecture.
+Notably, beyond superior accuracy, our \alg variants are also significantly more efficient than Transolver.
+As detailed in Table~\ref{tab:comptuation_vs}, they require substantially less computation to train, are more GPU memory-efficient, and achieve up to a 3.0x speedup during inference, demonstrating the efficiency of the \alg architecture.

-For tasks on irregular grids, our models continue to demonstrate top performance. \alg-U achieves the best results on the Cylinder Flow and Global Climate benchmarks, while \alg-T is the top performer on the Mesh-GP benchmark.
-Notably, \alg-U outperforms Transolver in all cases with less or equal computation (see Appendix~\ref{app:exp_setup}).
-Last, We perform an ablation study, which confirm the effectiveness the each component of our architecture, as detailed in Appendix~\ref{app:ablation}.
+For tasks on irregular grids, our models continue to demonstrate top performance. \alg-U achieves the best results on the Cylinder Flow benchmark, while \alg-T is the top performer on the Mesh-GP and Global Climate benchmarks.
+Then, We perform an ablation study, which confirm the effectiveness the each component of our architecture, as detailed in Appendix~\ref{app:ablation}.
 Last, we provide additional experiments in Appendix~\ref{app:scaling} and~\ref{app:comp_transolver} to further demonstrate the superior performance of \alg.